 Do You Have to Send 1099-MISC to an S Corporation?

-No, corporations (S Corps and C Corps) are exempted from requiring a 1099-MISC, therefore, you do not normally have to send this form to any corporations including an S Corporations.
+No, corporations (S Corps and C Corps) are exempted from requiring a 1099-MISC, therefore, you do not normally have to send this form to any corporations including an S Corporation.
 IRS uses form 1099–MISC and 1099-NEC to track payments made to self-employed independent contractors.
 The IRS, through this, can figure out how much taxes will be paid by those self-employed individuals or partnerships.

 Contractors doing business as a Limited Liability Company (LLC) should have a Form W-9 to show whether their LLC is taxed as a Sole Proprietorship, C Corp, S Corp, or Partnership.
 If you see it's taxed as an S Corp or C Corp, it does not need to receive a 1099-MISC or 1099-NEC.